-Diversity Target, Plan and Timeline Progress Board Composition Independent Directors make up majority of the Board.
-Target achieved - Majority of the Board are Independent Directors.
-Non-Independent Directors Independent Directors Tenure Tenure of Independent Directors fall within at least two of the three tenure groups: - Less than or equal to 3 years; - More than 3 years to 6 years; - More than 6 years to 9 years.
-Target achieved - Tenures of Independent Directors fall within at least two of the three tenure groups. > 9 years > 6 to <= 9 years > 3 to <= 6 years < 3 years 1 2 Age Directors fall within at least two of the three age groups: - 60 years old and below; - Between 61 to 70 years old; - Above 70 years old.
-Target achieved - The Directors fall within all three age groups.
-71 and above 61 to 70 60 and below 1 Gender At least one female representation on the Board as and when opportunity arises in the coming years.
-Target not achieved in 2023.
-Male Female 0 7 Experience and skillsets The Directors as a group possess a variety of skills and experience which would enable them to serve the needs and plans of the Group.
-Target achieved - The Board comprises of Directors with a variety of skills and experience in areas including: - Business Management - Financial Services - Real Estate - Human Capital Management - Legal - Accounting and Tax
+Diversity Target, Plan and Timeline Progress Board Composition Independent Directors make up a majority of the Board.
+Target achieved/maintained - Majority of the Board are Independent Directors.
+33% Independent Directors Non-Independent Directors Tenure of Independent Directors fall within at least two of the three tenure Target achieved/maintained - Tenures of Independent Directors fall within at least two of the three tenure groups. groups: > 6 to <= 9 years 0 Less than or equal to 3 years; More than 3 years to 6 years; More than 6 years to 9 years. > 3 to <= 6 years 3 <= 3 years 1 Age Directors fall within at least two of the three age groups: Target achieved/maintained - The Directors fall within all three age groups. - 60 years old and below; 71 and above Between 61 to 70 years old; Above 70 years old.
+61 to 70 60 and below 2 Gender At least one female representation on the Board as and when the opportunity arises in the coming years.
+Target achieved as at 31 December 2024.
+1 out of 6 Directors is female.
+1 5 Male Female

+Diversity Target, Plan and Timeline Progress Experience and skillsets The Directors as a group possess a variety of skills and experience which Target achieved/maintained - The Board comprises of Directors with a variety of skills and experience in areas including: would enable them to serve the needs - Business Management and plans of the Group. - Financial Services - Real Estate When considering new directors for - Human Capital Management appointment to the Board, the NC - Legal will take into account the skillsets and experience of potential candidates which would enhance the variety of skills and experience of the Directors and serve the needs and plans of the Group. - Accounting and Tax